NikBenson/RoleplayBot/README.md

 * A customisable game cycle
 * Messages send with your pattern
 * Custom bot appearance

 But we intend to add the following:
 * Food system
 * Welcome messages
 * Player specific messages

+Feel free to request features witch are not in this list.
+We will be pleased by your help.

 ## Configuration
 The configuration files are in json format.
 You will understand it quite fast by looking in the [ExampleConfig](https://github.com/NikBenson/RoleplayBot/ExampleConfig) directory.